 Current achievements show that inserting an insulator at the interface in van der Waals (vdW) heterostructures can improve the photoelectric conversion efficiency.
-However, the underlying mechanism of intercalated insulator effect on photocarrier collection and recombination, etc., remains unclear at the atomic-level.
-Herein, we investigate the influence of the intercalated hexagonal boron nitride (h-BN) on the optoelectronic properties of MoS2/WSe2 vdW heterostructures based on the interface bond relaxation and detailed balance principles.
-It was found that the band offsets (barrier height) at the heterointerface decrease with increasing h-BN size and decreasing transition metal dichalcogenides (TMDs) thickness.
+However, the underlying mechanism of the intercalated insulator effect on photocarrier collection and recombination, etc., remains unclear at the atomic level.
+Herein, we investigate the influence of intercalated hexagonal boron nitride (h-BN) on the optoelectronic properties of MoS2/WSe2 vdW heterostructures based on the interface bond relaxation and detailed balance principles.
+It was found that the band offsets (barrier height) at the heterointerface decrease with increasing h-BN size and decreasing transition metal dichalcogenide (TMD) thickness.
 Moreover, the power conversion efficiency (PCE) in monolayer MoS2/11-layers h-BN/monolayer WSe2 can reach 3.23% and enhances with increasing thickness of TMDs.
 Also, the optimal thickness of h-BN in MoS2/h-BN/WSe2 decreases from 3.64 to 2.86 nm as the thickness of TMDs increases.
-Our results show that the PCE and open-circuit voltage of the MoS2/h-BN/WSe2 vdW heterostructure is obviously improved compared with the bilayer heterostructure without h-BN, and further proves the feasibility of the intercalated insulator as a booster for highly efficient photovoltaic and optoelectronic nanodevices.
+Our results show that the PCE and open-circuit voltage of the MoS2/h-BN/WSe2 vdW heterostructure are obviously improved compared with the bilayer heterostructure without h-BN, and this further proves the feasibility of the intercalated insulator as a booster for highly efficient photovoltaic and optoelectronic nanodevices.